ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 >pipenv shell
 >python train.py

-after which docker or aws can be setup
+Using the resultant model or the supplied model in the project it can be deployed locally with either `docker-compose` or `kubectl` as described below and tested using .[test.py](https://github.com/ksomf/workbook/blob/main/alexeygrigorev_zoomcamp/capstone_project/test.py)

-### Docker Setup
+## Docker Setup

 The assumption is that you have docker already installed but need to install a few extra packages, links for instructions below:
  - **MacOSX:** [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)
  - **Linux and Windows:** [docker-compose](https://docs.docker.com/compose/install/), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), and [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)

-To install the Docker instance navigate to the folder and run
+To install the Docker instances navigate to the folder and run

 >docker build -t view-gateway:dnnv1 -f view-gateway.dockerfile .
 >docker build -t view-model:dnnv1 -f view-model.dockerfile .

-and to run the docer isntance run

->docker-compose up

->kind create cluster
+The docker isntances can be deployed by `docker-compose up` and tested with `python test.py`

+## Kubernetes Setup

+First make sure that you have a kind cluster running by running `kind create cluster`.
+Run the following commands below in order to load the docker images, the deployment,  services, and finally port forwarding it to the previous port.

 >kind load docker-image view-gateway:dnnv1
 >kind load docker-image view-model:dnnv1
->kubectl cluster-info --context kind-kind
->kubectl get deployment
->kubectl get pod
->kubectl port-forward <name> 9696:9696
 >kubectl apply -f kube-config/model-deployment.yaml
 >kubectl apply -f kube-config/model-service.yaml
 >kubectl apply -f kube-config/gateway-deployment.yaml
 >kubectl apply -f kube-config/gateway-service.yaml
 >kubectl prot-forward service/gateway 9696:80

+After these commands have been run the service can be tested with the same test script `python test.py`